Managing users properly is one of the most important things you can do to keep your Linux server secure.

 While it creates a new user like the adduser command, it has a few differences:

-• It does not create a home directory for the new user by default.
+• It does not create a home directory.

-• It does not ask for any additional information.
+• It does not ask for any user details.

 passwd username